somebody422/dnssec_client/sql/readme.txt

 'SELECT * FROM table WHERE name REGEXP '^s..''

-'SELECT column1, column2' FROM table, WHERE condition ORDER BY column
+'SELECT column1, column2' FROM table, WHERE condition ORDER BY column 'SELECt c1,c2 FROM table WHERE EXISTS (subquery...)' - EXISTS will return FALSE iff subquery returns no rows

 'SHOW DATABASES' - show all databases